-The Overwatch 2 season one battle pass follows a Cyberpunk theme, with most cosmetics having a futuristic, neon-soaked aesthetic.
-The free battle pass receives 20 tiers of rewards, including the new support hero, Kiriko.
-The other rewards include epic skins for Cassidy and Winston, as well as an assortment of weapon charms, souvenirs, emotes, sprays, and so on.
+The Overwatch 2 season 2 battle pass follows a Greek mythological theme, with most cosmetics taking on the aesthetic of specific gods.
+The free battle pass receives 21 tiers of rewards, including the new tank hero, Ramattra.
+The other rewards include epic skins for Symmetra and Ramattra, as well as an assortment of weapon charms, souvenirs, emotes, sprays, and so on.

-The paid battle pass receives all 80 tiers, including the mythic Genji skin, legendary skins for D.Va, Kiriko, Sojourn, Mercy, and Pharah, plus an epic skin for Junker Queen.
-It also unlocks Kiriko immediately instead of level 55, gives you a 20% experience bonus after you buy, and includes more tiers of various other cosmetics.
+The paid battle pass receives all 80 tiers, including the Zeus Junker Queen mythic skin, legendary skins for Ramattra, Ana, Tracer, and Pharah, plus an epic skin for Echo.
+It also unlocks Ramattra immediately instead of level 45, gives you a 20% experience bonus after you buy, and includes more tiers of various other cosmetics.

 Both free and paid players have access to the prestige tiers continuing beyond 80 which reward eight player titles to attach to your profile.
 However, these are designed to take a long time to unlock, so you may struggle to get all of them unless you play a lot.